MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 # Install Windows Insider Preview builds
 You can install Windows 10 Insider Preview builds on individual devices, manage installation across multiple devices in an organization, or install on a virtual machine.
+To receive Windows Insider Preview builds, set the Allow Telemetry setting in Group Policy to 2 or higher.
+This setting is in <b>Computer Configuration/Administrative Templates/Windows Components/Data Collection and Preview Builds</b> - Allow Telemetry.
+In MDM, the setting is in [System/AllowTelemetry](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-system#system-allowtelemetry).

 ## Install on an individual device
 Getting set up on a single device is easy.